komiayi/komiayi.github.io/README.md

 *Biostatistics · Causal modeling · Epigenetics*

 A research project addressing a major challenge in multiple mediation analysis: estimating effects accurately when mediators are correlated through an unmeasured common cause.
-Two advanced parametric methods — **CC** and **CNC** — are applied and evaluated to analyze the influence of childhood trauma on cortisol stress reactivity via DNA methylation.
+Two advanced parametric methods – CC and CNC — are applied and evaluated to analyze the influence of childhood trauma on cortisol stress reactivity via DNA methylation.
 The implementation successfully corrects for confounding bias and confirms the robustness of a significant direct causal effect.

 This project provides the empirical application of the methods developed in my Master's thesis.
 The interactive implementation is available in the `rbcm` project above.